 Definition of RIP

 Routing Information Protocol is the straight implementation of distance vector routing for local networks.
-In every 30 seconds, it sends the complete routing table to all active interfaces.
-Hop count is the only metrics to determine the best way to a remote network, but it can be 15 at max.
+In every 30 seconds, it delivers an entire routing table to all active interfaces.
+Hop count is the only metrics to describe the best path to a remote network, but it can be 15 at max.
 It prevents routing loops, through restricting the number of hop counts permitted in the path.

 There are two versions of RIP, RIP version 1 and RIP version 2 the difference between both of the versions are outlined in the following chart.